-How to Frame Your New Original Oil Painting?
-Here link has Different style of wooden frame, Safely pack Stretch canvas and frame painting for shipping.
+How to frame your new oil painting?
+This link shows you how to frame your new oil painting?
+Different style of wooden frame, Safely pack Stretch canvas and frame painting for shipping.

-Why don't have framed service for over 50x36 size on our website?
-Because all the express post don't accept the shipment of over 50x36 inch framed (otherwise will as minimun 40kgs calculate freight).
-If you need this service, The order must enough Half Height Palletainer and shipped by Sea.
+Why isn't our website offering a framed service for orders over 50x36 inches?
+Express post won't accept framed orders over 50x36 inches (otherwise, they will charge freight at a minimum of 40kgs).
+This service is only available if you order enough Half Height Palletainer to ship by sea.
 Palletainer (Full Height) 1150 X970 X1250mm Max Loading 500 kgs, Palletainer (Half Height) 1150 X970 X625mm Max Loading 150 kgs.

-First, your painting is mostly likely painted on canvas.
-That canvas can either be stretched on a wooden frame, mounted on wood or gator board, or unstretched.
-If the painting is unstretched and it arrived rolled in a tube, you will need to take it to someone how knows how to stretch it for you, and this will most likely have to be your local custom frame shop.
+Your painting is most likely made on canvas.
+The canvas can be stretched on a wooden frame or mounted on wood orgator board.
+If your painting arrived in a tube and is not stretched, you'll need to transport it to someone who can stretch it.
+This will likely be your local custom frame shop.

-Oil paintings need to breath, so should never be framed under glass.
-And are usually also not backed by more than a paper dust cover.
+Oil paintings must breathe, so they should not be framed in glass.
+They are also rarely backed by anything more than a dust cover of paper.

-Now, you have a frame that is just a frame.
-No glass, no backerboard and no hardware to hold the painting in place or hanging hardware to hang it on the wall.
-Also, the painting may be deeper than the frame, or vice versa.
-In either case, you will need two offset clips (also known as mirror hangers), two strap hangers (also known as d-ring hangers), four #8 screws and a length of picture hanging wire one and one-half times the horizontal measurement of the frame.
-You will also need a nail or hook to put in the wall on which the painting will ultimately hang.
+You now have a frame that's just a frame.
+There is no glass, backerboard or hardware to hold the painting in its place.
+The painting might be larger than the frame or vice versa.
+You will need to use two offset clips, also known as mirror hangers, two strap hangers (also called d-ring or d-ring hangers), four #8 screw heads and a length picture hanging wire that is one-half the height of the frame.
+To hang the painting, you will need to attach a hook or nail to the wall.